vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 - `"string with special characters like whitespaces"`

 :::tip
-The search is recursive, case insensitive and non-anchored (i.e. matches if the pattern is contained in a string).
+The search is recursive, case-insensitive and non-anchored (i.e. matches if the pattern is contained in a string).
 :::

 A simple string can also contain a wildcard character (`*`) to match any character in a portion of the string: